How to Write the Vanderbilt University Supplemental Essays

 Please briefly elaborate on one of your extracurricular activities or work experiences.
 (200-400 words)*

 First and foremost, be mindful that since the prompt only asks for you to write about ONE activity or work experience, it is important that you only write about ONE.
 Don’t try to overstuff your response with a variety of experiences—it will prevent you from getting into the descriptive depth you need for the primary topic, especially since 200-400 words makes for a rather short essay.

-Despite the open ended nature of the prompt, here are some guidelines to keep in mind as you decide what you want to write:
+Despite the open ended nature of the prompt, here are a few additional guidelines to keep in mind as you decide what you want to write:

-Firstly, remember that aside from your main common app essay, this is the only opportunity for you to share your voice with your admissions officer, so you’ll want to take advantage of it.
-Allow your values and personality to shine through your writing.
-Vanderbilt is known for its active student body committed to its community.
-What Vanderbilt is really asking in this prompt is “What type of community member you will be and how you will contribute if you come to study at Vanderbilt?” and “How will you contribute?”
+- Remember that aside from your main Common Application essay, this is your only opportunity to share your voice with the admissions officer who reads your file, so take advantage of it.
+Your values, personality, and passion should shine brightly off the page.
+Since Vanderbilt is known for its active student body committed to fostering and improving its community, they want to know what type of community member you will be and how you will contribute if you come to study at Vanderbilt.

-Secondly, and perhaps most importantly, Vanderbilt is a school that values leadership, so if you can, you’ll want to emphasize your leadership in your activity or work.
-Similarly, this can come in many forms: you can write about how you chose to lead, the impact of your leadership, or be even more reflective and write about what you learned about yourself and others through your own work.
-You can also reflect on other leaders in your club or activity could also have inspired you and taught you valuable lessons—a true leader is one who can also recognize the impact of others!
+- Perhaps most importantly, Vanderbilt is a school that values leadership, so emphasize leadership that you’ve demonstrated in your activity or work.
+Similarly, this can come in many forms: you can write about how you chose to lead, the impact of your leadership, or be even more reflective and write about what you learned about yourself and others through your experience.
+Other leaders in your club or activity could also have inspired you and taught you valuable lessons—a true leader is one who can also recognize the impact of others!